Principles for Food Preservation in 2023

 Freeze Drying

-This is a method that I haven’t personally used yet, but I’d love to in the future!
 Freeze drying (also known as lyophilization) is the process of freezing, then creating a vacuum to directly change the ice to vapor.
-By the end, 99.7% of the water is removed resulting in a food product that will last at least 10 years!
+By the end, 99.7% of the water is removed resulting in a food product that will last at least up to 25 years!

-If you are into backpacking, this is certainly an appealing option.
+If you are into backpacking or need easy off-grid meals, this is certainly an appealing option as well.
 Ryan and I love ultralight backpacking and are always looking for ways to reduce weight.
-Having a freeze dryer would certainly help with that!

 Nutrition Tip: